 - Dogs are to be kept on a leash and restrained at all times.

-- Mobile phones must not be taken into the flight line.
+- Mobile phones must not be used at the flight line.

 - Please take all of your rubbish, damaged and broken models away when you leave.